 - Disruption of the vocal fold function (Sasaki CT et al, 1977; Shaker, R et al, 1995).

-For further information of the specific studies, please see Tracheostomy Education.
+For further information of the specific studies, please see a complete article written by owner, Nicole DePalma on Tracheostomy Education.

 Advantage of FEES for Trach and Vent Population